 How To Turn Yourself In

 In the event there is a, or if you must report to start a sentence, you really should follow the law and turn yourself in willingly.
 In the case of an outstanding warrant, go down to the jail processing area, and tell the intake officer that think that there is a warrant for your arrest.
 They will check their system to see if there are any outstanding local, state or federal arrest warrants out for you, and if so, you will be taken into custody.
 If it is for a jail sentence, report at the exact time and date that the sentence order requires you to.
 Be very careful that you are not late.
-Only bring required items when you go, such as your drivers license or photo ID, prescription medication, and a official sentencing order.
+Only bring required items when you go, such as your driver’s license or photo ID, prescription medication, and a official sentencing order.

 To have visitors, you need to give each visitor’s full name to the jail in advance of any visit.
 This information will be put into the visitors log for the requesting inmate.
-All visitors has to provide acceptable photo identification when visiting an inmate.
+All visitors have to provide acceptable photo identification when visiting an inmate.
 Anyone arriving late or that is not an approved visitor will not be allowed to visit the inmate.

 Visitation procedures at Kanabec County Jail change often, so you should review the jail site before go to the jail to visit an inmate.